mogiso/AmplitudeSourceLocation/README.md

 ### Compile options
 Some options are same as those of AmplitudeSourceLocation_PulseWidth.F90.
-- -DDOUBLE: double precision froating point numbers are used in calculations (This option should be set)
+- `-DDOUBLE`: double precision froating point numbers are used in calculations (This option should be set)
-- -DMKL: use Intel Math Kernel Library instead of original lapack95/lapack subroutine libraries.
+- `-DMKL`: use Intel Math Kernel Library instead of original lapack95/lapack subroutine libraries.
-- -DEACH_ERROR: Estimation errors of model parameter is calculated for each subevent (i.e., variance of data is calculated for each subevent).
+- `-DEACH_ERROR`: Estimation errors of model parameter is calculated for each subevent (i.e., variance of data is calculated for each subevent).
 In default, variance of data is calculated using all subevents so that estimation errors of locations would be the same for all subevents.

 This program accepts only text-formatted files as travel time data of the reference and the other subevents.